tmedanovic/blazor-client-prerender/README.md

+﻿
-﻿# BlazorClientPrerender
+# BlazorClientPrerender

 This example demonstrates one of the ways to achive client side blazor prerendering (sometimes known as Server side rendering).

-Prerendring is very important for public SPA applications because of it's impact on SEO and initial page load time.
+Prerendering is very important for public SPA applications because of its impact on SEO and initial page load time.

 ### Project structure description